 LLRN 203 Roots: History

-- A People's History of the World, 1400-present.
-I have been commissioned to write Oxford University Press' next world history textbook and edit a companion book of primary sources, Voices of a People's History of the World.
-These books are undergoing a confirming review and are slated to appear in 2022.
+- A People's History of the World, 1400-present will be published by Oxford University Press in July 2022 along with an edited companion book of primary sources, Voices of a People's History of the World.

 Publications and Scholarly Activities